LeFishe/piratedgames-megathread/README.md

 These don't help much with online piracy, but will make your browsing much more private and safe.

-- [Decentraleyes](https://git.synz.io/Synzvato/decentraleyes) - Free Content Delivery localization to protect privacy and browsing.
+- [Decentraleyes](https://decentraleyes.org) - Free Content Delivery localization to protect privacy and browsing.
 - [HTTPS Everywhere](https://www.eff.org/https-everywhere) - Force HTTPS Connections on your Web Browser and be warned when a connection isn't secure.
 - [Privacy Badger](https://privacybadger.org/) - Tracker Blocker for Chrome and FireFox (This is redundant and shouldn't be used with uBlock Origin, so get that instead).
 - [Ublock Origin](https://github.com/gorhill/uBlock) - Wide-Scale Content blocker and AdBlocker
 - [Universal Bypass](https://universal-bypass.org/) - Bypass stupid and annoying Link Shorteners like bit.ly
 - [LocalCDN](localcdn.org) - Alternative to Decentraleyes that is kept more up-to-date with extra features and CDNs added.
+- [MATE Translate](https://gikken.co/mate-translate/) - Privacy Friendly alternative to Google Translate that is better.
+Scroll down to the bottom of the page for web browser extension translator.

 ## **DNS:**